tribe-framework/ember-tribe/README.md

 ## Overview

-Ember-tribe is a powerful Ember.js addon that bridges the gap between backend CMS data structures and frontend application development.
-It helps you make an Ember app from storylang.json and simplified-types.json files.
+ember-tribe is a powerful Ember.js addon that bridges the gap between backend CMS data structures and frontend application development.
+It helps you make an Ember app based on storylang.json and simplified-types.json files, if and when these files are availble.

 ## Purpose